 Before you arrive we will fill your log basket with dried logs and kindling and firelighters.
 Further supplies of logs if required, kindling and locally made charcoal can be purchased on site.
 (Payment for these and other shop items is run on an honesty book and box basis by cash, credit card or online.)

 This really is a space to get away from it all, but if you can bear to return back up the boardwalk you will have shared use of the sauna, the 'Out of Africa' kitchen with fully equipped catering facilities, crockery and utensils as well as the now legendary wood fired pizza oven.
-In the kitchen you will also find supplies of complimentary Dorset Cereals and Clipper Tea, coffee and hot chocolate.
-In the communal yurt there's a map with all of the local points of interest marked on it along with traditional board games, our small shop (including cider and pizza dough) sofas and a fire.
+In the kitchen you will also find supplies of complimentary Dorset Cereals and Dorset Teas and coffee.
+In the communal yurt there's a map with all of the local points of interest marked on it along with traditional board games, our small shop (including cider and pizza dough), sofas and a fire.

 A Hand-Crafted Environment